-Although subordination provided by the Reference Tranches is intended to reduce the risk of exposure of Credit Events and Modification Events for more senior Classes of Notes, the amount of such subordination will be limited and may decline under certain circumstances described in this Prospectus.
-Further, Class 1B-2H Reference Tranche is subordinate to all the other Reference Tranches and therefore does not benefit from any credit enhancement except the Overcollateralization Amount, if any.
+Although subordination provided by the Group 1 Reference Tranches is intended to reduce the risk of exposure of Credit Events and Modification Events for more senior Group 1 Classes of Notes, the amount of such subordination will be limited and may decline under certain circumstances described in this Prospectus.
+Further, Class 1B-2H Reference Tranche is subordinate to all the other Group 1 Reference Tranches and therefore does not benefit from any credit enhancement except the Overcollateralization Amount, if any, for Loan Group 1.